MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/docs-conceptual/sharepoint-online/connect-sharepoint-online.md

 Get-Module -Name Microsoft.Online.SharePoint.PowerShell -ListAvailable | Select Name,Version
 ```

-If your operating system is using PowerShell 5 or newer, you can also install the SharePoint Online Management Shell by running the following command in administrative mode:
+If your operating system is using PowerShell 5, you can also install the SharePoint Online Management Shell by running the following command in administrative mode:

 ```powershell
 Install-Module -Name Microsoft.Online.SharePoint.PowerShell